 On successful completion, students on Lancaster University courses receive a Lancaster University award and certificate.
 The University is represented on the Boards of Examiners for the individual subjects and on the Assessment Boards which are responsible for making recommendations to the University Senate for the awarding or withholding of the University’s qualifications.

 Students are registered with Blackburn College and are subject to its rules and regulations.
 The College will be primarily responsible for academic appeals/student discipline and student complaints.
 Students wishing to make a formal complaint about any matter which cannot be resolved by informal means will use the complaints procedure for Blackburn College.

 University of Central Lancashire

 Some of our courses are approved by the University of Central Lancashire.
-These include our Teacher Training and Health & Personal Training Foundation degree.
-There are numerous opportunities for students on these courses as you’ll be able to enjoy all the facilities that students studying on the main UCLan campus are entitled to.
+These include our Teacher Training courses.
+There are numerous opportunities for students on these courses as you’ll be able to enjoy many of the facilities that students studying on the main UCLan campus are also entitled to.
 You’ll be able to join welcome events and get involved with the University of Central Lancashire’s Student Union.
-For students studying FdA Health & Personal Training, you may also choose to progress on to one of the top-up programmes that are offered by the University of Central Lancashire once you have successfully completed your course at University Centre at Blackburn College.

 University of South Wales